 The ASX offer both quarterly and yearly ('strip') products for Victorian Gas.
 While these products have been listed for several years, no material trade occurred on these products until 2018.
-Between 1 May 2018 and 10 June 2019, 977 quarterly and 110 strip contracts were traded, amounting to approximately 1300 TJ of gas.14 Figure 1.1 shows the volume of trade in ASX quarterly products between January 2018 and May 2019.
+In April 2018, there was trade of five quarterly products amounting to around 7 TJ/day of gas.
+Trade accelerated through the second half of 2018 before falling through the 2018/19 summer.
+Trading has continued at a lower level through the first eight months of 2019.
+Figure 1.1 shows the volume of trade in ASX quarterly products between January 2018 and August 2019.